jsooter/Phalcon-ACL/README.md

 # Phalcon-ACL

-This ACL utilizes the MVC URI routing as addresses to program actions so that permissions can be assigned to them
+This ACL utilizes the MVC URI routing as addresses to program actions so that permissions can be assigned to them.

 Permissions are store in a table as unique module, controller and action combinations